We may earn a commission when you click on the affiliate links in this post.

 - Drain cherries and set on paper towel to dry

-- Wrap each cherry in about 1 tsp of dough.
-Chill until firm.
+- Wrap each cherry in about 1 teaspoon of dough.

 I like making food baskets for Christmas gifts.
 I start making my holiday treats in advance, then freeze the treats until Christmas.
 What is the best way to store the chocolate covered cherries if I make them 6 to 8 weeks in advance, and can I store them for an extended time?